search ]

 php_value max_execution_time 300

 Note that such changes may result in a 500 Internal Server Error on your site.
-If this occurs, revert the changes, return to the original state, and consult your hosting provider for a solution.
+If this occurs, revert the changes and consult your hosting provider for a solution.

 3. HTTP error